 Tree of (my life), Mohammed, photography, digital print on canvas, 122x85cm.

 In his native country of Iraq, Mohammed was a successful theatre performer and an exhibiting artist with his own photography studio.
 He completed a college degree in theatre performance.
-He appeared in a number of stage and radio productions before he was forced to flee Iraq and seek asylum in Australia in 2013.
+He appeared in several stage and radio productions before he was forced to flee Iraq and seek asylum in Australia in 2013.

 Mohammed was supported by SSI’s Status Resolution Support Services program, which provides essential assistance to people living in the community while their application for refugee status is assessed.